MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 ![Log Analytics icon to customize Azure Information Protection reports](./media/log-analytics-icon.png)

+The logged data for Azure Information Protection is stored in the following table: **InformationProtectionLogs_CL**

 ## Next steps
 After reviewing the information in the reports, you might decide to make changes to your Azure Information Protection policy.
 For instructions, see [Configuring the Azure Information Protection policy](configure-policy.md).